Malivil/TTT-Randomat-20/README.md

 _randomat_explode_timer_ - Default: 30 - The time between explosions.

 ## A traitor will explode in X seconds!
-This one is pretty self-explanitory
+This one is pretty self-explanatory
 \
 \
 **ConVars**